I often get asked what is the best rebozo to use, so here is a little guide based on my experience of using a wide range

 The rainbow rebozos from Guatemala are stunning.
-They are a statement piece, and I love to wear one as a scarf or wrapped around my waist.
+They are a statement piece, and I love to wear one as a scarf or wrapped around my abdomen and hips.
 They are quite long (2.7 m), which makes them well suited for taller people.
-They lend themselves well to many techniques, but they are relatively narrow (50cm) so might be not be suited to a bigger person, and the mix cotton/silk makes the fabric more slippery, so be mindful if using them for the hip wrapping technique as the slipperiness of the fabric can make them come untucked.
+They lend themselves well to many techniques, but they are relatively narrow (50cm) so might be not be suited to a bigger person, and the mix cotton/silk makes the fabric more slippery, so be mindful when using them for the hip wrapping technique as the slipperiness of the fabric can make them come untucked quite easily.

 The traditional rhomboid type or stripey weave rebozos are both beautiful, grippy and sturdy, and come in lengths of either 1.8 or 2.5 meter long.
 They are soft straight away (tough depending on the weaver some may need more than a wash and some use to soften the fabric, a bit like when using a brand new woven wrap), and the closed weave makes them less prone to pulls and broken threads.
 They are also slightly thicker than the open weave rebozos.
 They are an all round versatile sturdy rebozo, and they make a good baby carrier too (here is a bunch of wrapping tutorials that shows you carries you can do with a 2.5m wrap which is referred to as a size 2 wrap in the babywearing world).
 They are the kind of rebozo I like to take to births because of their sturdiness.
 I’m now bringing both a long one and a short one in my bag for versatility (having found my 1.8m one was too short to comfortably do certain rebozo techniques will really tall clients).

-I have found that most rebozos standard length is around 2m with fringe included.
+I have found that most rebozos standard length is around 1.8m (2m with fringe included).
 I think anything between 2 and 2.5 m will work for most people.
-3m is good for taller people or larger clients.
 The longer length can give more versatility.